leimpengwei/Getting-and-Cleaning-Data-Course-Project/README.md

 5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This respository consist of 4 file which is :
-Code Book - To explain how the script work.
+1) Code Book - To explain how the script work.
-Read Me - simple describe about the project. run_analysis.R - Code for the project.
+2) Read Me - simple describe about the project.
+3) run_analysis.R - Code for the project.
-TidyData - Result of the project.
+4) TidyData.txt - Result of the project.